STATEMENT

 Cambewell College of Art, South London

-Each of my works have required sufficient engagement enough to respond to a single individual style or a specific subject of interest.
+Most of my works have required sufficient engagement enough to respond to a single style, or a specific subject of interest individually.
 Identifying the various references and often traditional materials I use to make works that seem to stand in a blurred lapsus between abstraction and figuration, I search for the parameters that led me to my works in an apparent state of absence or inverted will.
-For me, painting allows for a process of play by which engaging with chance seems to feedback a self generating image making process relevant in Carl Jung’s active imagination.
+For me, painting allows for a process of play by which chance seems to feedback a self generating image making process relevant in Carl Jung’s active imagination.
 In this sense I use the creative process for personal inquiry, as well as a therapy for mental emancipation.

 During intense periods of painting I’ve become observant of correlating signals which offer a certain meaning to my present situation.
-Referencing the state of ‘being’, I essentially look to relate with my surroundings and my own self as though it were an additional, guiding company.
+Searching for a state of being, I essentially look to relate with my surroundings and my own self as though it were an additional, guiding company.
 Like many others before me, I believe to have identified painting with landscape inasmuch as they offer the feeling of tracing previously uncharted territory in a physical as well as a in a symbolic sense.
-In this way, maneuvering through landscape for its geographic accidents confronts me with an inherent nature for making sense of the visible trail ahead while on the move.
+In this way, maneuvering across landscape through its geographic accidents involves making sense of the visible trail ahead while on the move.